joelouthan/Theologicus/src/confession-1689/1689-1-6-the-whole-counsel-of-god.md

----
-title: "1689 Baptist Confession of Faith, Chapter 1.6 The Whole Counsel of God Within Scripture"
+# 1689 Baptist Confession of Faith, Chapter 1.6 The Whole Counsel of God Within Scripture"
-author: Joseph Louthan
-publishDate: 2022-10-19
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.1 Of the Holy Scriptures"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "The Puritans called this clear and understanding of Scripture in as it pertains to matters of salvation: the perspicuity of Scripture.
-Let us reason and debate on matters of secondary importance.
-Let us unified as sons of God on matters of primary importance."

----

 ## The Text

 >John 6:30–46 (CSB)